knockout/knockout/documentation/computedObservables.md

         $.getJSON('/Some/Json/Service', params, this.currentPageData);
     }, this);

-This computed observable will reload `currentPageData` whenever the `pageIndex` observable changes but not when `selectedItem` changes because it is accessed using the `peek` function. `peek` lets you access an observable or computed observable without creating a dependency.
-In this example, the user only wants to use the current value of `selectedItem` for tracking purposes when a new set of data is loaded.

-Note: For another way to control when a computed observable is updated, see the [throttle extender](throttle-extender.html).
+Note: If you just want to prevent a computed observable from updating too often, see the [throttle extender](throttle-extender.html).

 ### Note: Why circular dependencies aren't meaningful